IslandRock1/Prosjektoppgave_Oystein_Bringsli/README.md

 Update.
 As of 30.10.23 the project is runnable.
 The configuration of particle spawn is very poorly designed currently, but will be better shortly.

 ### Todo:
+    FPS and dt is currently only time for particle calculation, and not rendering Better README
     Fix border / Outline
     Implement better searching algorithm for particle collisions Make a better readme